pydata/pydata-sphinx-theme/docs/demo/index.rst

     api

+% Note: the caption below is intentionally long in order to test out what long captions look like.
 .. toctree::
     :maxdepth: 3
     :numbered:
     :caption: Reference and test section.
-This section has headers and examples that are meant for theme developers to test functionality, like this long caption header to test its behavior.
+Mostly meant for developers to check that things look OK.

     no-sidebar
     mult_headers